vmware-archive/pcf-prometheus-pipeline/README.md

 - it deploys more VMs (firehose_exporter has a dedicated VM, there is a database for Grafana)
 - pipeline property names changed to match the manifests
 - it automatically discovers some of the properties by querying OpsManager (that's why it requires PCF 1.12+)
+- it uses a named runtime-config (a relatively new BOSH feature)
 - it only uses BOSH CLI v2 (directly and through [BOSH Deployment Resource](https://github.com/cloudfoundry/bosh-deployment-resource))

-This pipeline deployed Prometheus BOSH release to monitor PCF.
-You can deploy it either to the OpsManager Director or a separate BOSH Director.
+This pipeline deploys Prometheus BOSH release to monitor PCF but can be deployed to a separate BOSH Director.
+Use `director_for_deployment` property to configure whether you want to deploy it to OpsManager Director or a separate BOSH Director.

 ## How it works